Williamsburg, Virginia: History

-Origins
+17th century

 Before English settlers arrived at Jamestown to establish the Colony of Virginia in 1607, the area that would become Williamsburg formed part of the territory of the Powhatan Confederacy.
 By the 1630s, English settlements had grown to dominate the lower (eastern) portion of the Virginia Peninsula, and Powhatan tribes had abandoned their nearby villages.
-Between 1630 and 1633, after the war that followed the Indian Massacre of 1622, English colonists constructed a defensive palisade across the peninsula and a settlement named Middle Plantation as a primary guard-station along the palisade.
+Between 1630 and 1633, after the war that followed the Indian massacre of 1622, English colonists constructed a defensive palisade across the peninsula and a settlement named Middle Plantation as a primary guard-station along the palisade.

 Jamestown, the original capital of Virginia Colony, burned down during the events of Bacon's Rebellion in 1676.
 Once Governor William Berkeley had regained control, temporary government headquarters were established about 12 mi away on the high ground at Middle Plantation, pending the rebuilding of the Statehouse at Jamestown.
 The members of the House of Burgesses discovered that the "temporary" location was both safer and more pleasant than Jamestown, which was humid and plagued with mosquitoes.

 A school of higher education had long been an aspiration of the colonists.
-An early attempt at Henricus failed after the Indian Massacre of 1622; the location at the outskirts of the developed part of the colony had left it vulnerable to attack.
+An early attempt at Henricus failed after the Indian massacre of 1622; the location at the outskirts of the developed part of the colony had left it vulnerable to attack.
 In the 1690s, the colonists again tried to establish a school.
 They commissioned Reverend James Blair, who spent several years in England lobbying, and finally obtained a royal charter for the desired new school.
 It was to be named the College of William & Mary in honor of the monarchs of the time.
 When Blair returned to Virginia, the new school was founded in a safe place, Middle Plantation, in 1693.
 Classes began in temporary quarters in 1694, and construction soon started on the College Building, a precursor to the Wren Building.